f4hbg/ezChromato/README.md

 acquisition from any chromatograph 0/1Volt output

-no card, no drivers (except arduino), no special cable needed
+no drivers (except arduino), no card, no special cable needed

 up to 20 samples/seconde (20Hz)

-use simple ASCII files/stream
+uses simple ASCII files/stream

-very simple Arduino and ADS1220 wiring
+very simple Arduino and ADS1220 wiring (only 3 components)

 network file transfer at the end of each acquisition